vanroeke/qscaild/README.md

      ```sh
      conda install numpy scipy scikit-learn mpi4py cython phonopy -c conda-forge
      ```
-   - Ensure VASP and the C version of [spglib](https://github.com/spglib/spglib) are installed.
+   - Ensure VASP and the C version of [spglib](https://github.com/spglib/spglib) are installed on your system.

+   - QSCAILD supports the use of moment tensor potentials, which need to be compiled separately
+   - Download and compilation instructions for the mlip package: [mlip](https://gitlab.com/ashapeev/mlip-2)

 2. **Compile the Third-Order Code**
    - Navigate to the directory containing `setup.py`.